tomasoliveira21/desofs2024_M1B_3/deliverables/phase_2/sprint_2/README.md

 - **Error Handling in API Calls**: All API calls are wrapped in try-catch blocks to catch any errors that occur during data fetching or posting.
 When an error is caught, an error toast is displayed to the user.
 - **Success Handling**: Similarly, when an action is successfully completed, such as a successful API call, a success toast is displayed to inform the user.
 - **Toast Configuration**: The `react-toastify` library is configured to display toasts at the bottom-right corner of the screen, with options for auto-close and draggable interactions to enhance user experience.

+### Pipeline
+In this phase of our project, we also integrated the Zed Attack Proxy (ZAP) from the Open Web Application Security Project (OWASP) into our pipeline.
+This addition aims to enhance the security of our application by identifying vulnerabilities and security issues early in the development process.